pausan/migrate2gitlfs/README.md

 Read caveats for more info.

+Even if you plan to use `git lfs migrate` later, the analysis command might actually help you analyze the repo.

 ## Quick start

 First analyze the repository to let the tool find out LFS candidate files,